iith-nss/iith_nss_jekyll/index.md

     display: none; /* Hide the text on hover (optional) */ }

+  /* Remove blur when image is touched or clicked */ .image-wrapper1:active img,
+  .image-wrapper1:focus img {
+    filter: none; /* Remove blur on touch */
+  }

   /* Hiding the scrollbar for a cleaner look */ .Event-cards1::-webkit-scrollbar {
     display: none; /* For WebKit browsers */